ilyashusain/Kubernetes_Ansible_Job/README.md

 # Kubernetes_Ansible_Job

-Here we create a playbook that integrates Ansible into our Kubernetes nginx pod.
-Typically on start-up, we would need to edit the nginx.conf file to proxy_pass for the jenkins server.
-Our ansible playbook automated this process.
+Here we will create a playbook that integrates Ansible into our Kubernetes nginx pod.
+Typically on start-up, we would need to edit the nginx.conf file in /etc/nginx to proxy_pass for the jenkins server.
+Our ansible playbook automates this process.

 ## Configure the master node

-Create a pair of ssh keys for our master node with ```ssh-keygen```, and paste the public key into the ```authorized_keys``` folder for this same master node.
+Create a pair of ssh keys in the ```/.ssh``` directory for our master node by running ```ssh-keygen```, and paste the public key into the ```authorized_keys``` folder for this same master node.
 Next, copy the internal ip for the master node into ```/etc/ansible/hosts``` file.
 Ansible now has access to the master node.

 *NOTE:* This practice is unconventional, since ansible is used to configure slave nodes, but we will do this exercise for educational purposes.
 The carry-over to other use cases is clear e.g. configuring nginx for pods on slave nodes.